EmoryCN2L/R2Star_Phase_for_QSM/README.md

     >> addpath('.')
     >> mri_wave_amp_2d_x0_r2star_nw_sep_dict	% this is the demo file, look inside for detail comments
 ```
-* Step 2) Reconstruction using the L1 approach
+* Step 2) Reconstruction using the L1 approach.
+The regularization parameters need to be `tuned manually` for different types of datasets.
 ```
     >> cd ./L1_MRI_T2Star_Phase_3D	% perform 3D reconstruction
     >> addpath('.')